orbitalsqwib/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+**Use case (UC01): Add a patient**

+**MSS**

+1. User enters the `add` command in the format add n/NAME p/PHONE a/ADDRESS i/INCOME [m/MEDICAL_INFO].
+2. System parses the command and validates input
+3. System normalizes NAME case and spaces for internal comparison and checks for duplicates using NAME+PHONE.
+4. System creates and saves the new patient record.
+5. System confirms success by displaying: Patient added: <Name> (<Phone>).

+   Use case ends.

+**Extensions**

+* 1a.
+Missing mandatory fields (n/ or p/ absent, or empty after prefix)

+    * 1a1.
+System shows "Name and phone are required fields.".

+    * 1a2.
+No patient is added.

+  Use case ends.

+* 2a.
+Invalid NAME (contains digits/symbols)
+    * 2a1.
+System shows "Invalid name format.
+Names may only contain letters and spaces.".

+    * 2a2.
+No patient is added.

+  Use case ends.

+* 2b.
+Invalid PHONE (not 8 digits after trimming):

+    * 2b1.
+System shows "Phone number must be 8 digits.".

+    * 2b2.
+No patient is added.

+  Use case ends.

+* 2c.
+Invalid INCOME (not numeric or < 0):

+    * 2c1.
+System shows "Income must be a non-negative number.".

+    * 2c2.
+No patient is added.

+  Use case ends.

+* 2d.
+Invalid input format (e.g., unrecognized/missing prefixes, duplicated prefixes or empty values):

+    * 2d1.
+System shows an appropriate input format error message, including the correct command usage and example.

+    * 2d2.
+No patient is added.

+  Use case ends.

+* 3a.
+Duplicate patient found (same normalized NAME and same PHONE already exist):

+    * 3a1.
+System shows "This patient already exists.".

+    * 3a2.
+No patient is added.

+  Use case ends.

 **Use case: Delete a person**

 **MSS**